 My working approach is studio based, working from sketches and digital photography.
 I abstract the images to find the essence and compositional patterns.
 I work in pastels, acrylics or watercolour on gesso/pumice primed board and use both Unison and Daler Rowney pastels.
 I work over an under painting of either failed watercolour or watercolour washes, usually on large size mountboard, to then enjoy the creativity of cropping the painting and make a satisfying and pleasing image, all part of the creative process.

 My studio in the summer months is a summerhouse in the garden, by the stream, and surrounded by trees.
 It has heat and light but by November the damp has penetrated and the heating makes little impact so I retreat to any space available in the house.

 In 1988 I began to hold painting workshops at my home: Jack Beck House.
 John Blockley, a long time friend, offered to tutor my first weekend course and due to his great popularity I was immediately swamped by applicants.
-This beginning has been followed by 25 years of seeking out artists, whose work I enjoy, to tutor courses.
-I have had the opportunity to share time and exchange ideas with many inspirational artists: John Blockley, Moira Huntly, Ken Paine, Debra Manifold and Bill Selby to name just a few.
+This beginning has been followed by 30 years of seeking out artists, whose work I enjoy, to tutor courses.
+I have had the opportunity to share time and exchange ideas with many inspirational artists: John Blockley, Moira Huntly, Ken Paine, Debra Manifold, Bill Selby and David Tress to name just a few.
 I value greatly the contact the courses give me with these and other artists, both professional and amateur.

-I show work at the Walker Gallery, Harrogate .
+I show work at the Mall Galleries London , Walker Gallery, Harrogate .
 Nadia Waterfield Fine Art, Hampshire and Trent Art, Newcastle under Lyme.